Merv Rettenmund

 After leaving the Padres in 1999, he bounced around with three organizations (Atlanta, Detroit, and Toronto) before returning to the San Diego coaching staff in mid-2006.
 Instantly, the Padres — who ranked last in hitting, runs, and home runs at the time — began a surge to the NL West division title.
 “That was one of the most gratifying years I’ve ever had,” Rettenmund said.
 “And I know better than to think it was just because of my presence.
 But that was very gratifying.”27

-Rettenmund was fired partway through the 2007 season and, after more than four decades in baseball and in his mid-60s, he said he didn’t plan to get back into full-time coaching again.
+Rettenmund was fired partway through the 2007 season and, after more than four decades in baseball and in his mid-60s, he did not return to full-time coaching again.
 In between trips around the world with his wife and spending time with his grandchildren, he offered private hitting instruction to youths in the San Diego area.
 He occasionally attended Padres games at nearby Petco Park — “I like to watch.
 But I like it more when they score some runs!” he said of his offensively challenged former team.

 Notes